 If you want to know how to make money while traveling the world when you’ve run out of money abroad, you’ve come to the right place.
 As a matter of fact, I’ll do better than that – I’ll tell you how to do the exact opposite of what I did and show you how to avoid running out of money in the first place!

-In this blog, I’ll present you with 3 main options: websites you can use to search for paid gigs and when you’ve run out of money abroad, how you can quickly find volunteering opportunities that will save you money, and websites where you can apply for free trips and jobs before you travel.
-This will ensure that you’ll always have money in your pocket before you head overseas.
+In this blog, I’ll present you with 3 main options: websites you can use to search for paid gigs, how you can quickly find volunteering opportunities that will save you money, and websites where you can apply for free trips and jobs before you travel.
+This will ensure that you’ll always have cash in your pocket before you head overseas.

 Feel free to use the table of contents to skip to the sections that interest you the most.